 - Sea salt and pepper to taste

-Cook the haggis first by placing the haggis in a large pot and cover with cold water.
-Cover the pan with a lid, bring to the boil, then reduce to a simmer and cook for 40 mins per 1lb / 450 grams
+Cook the haggis first by placing it in a large pot and covering it with cold water.
+Cover the pan with a lid, bring to boil, and then reduce to a simmer.
+Cook for 40 minutes per pound; for a 3 1/2 lb haggis you need 2 hours and 20 minutes.

 While the haggis cooks, cook the potatoes and turnips.

-Bring the potatoes to the boil, reduce to a simmer and cook until tender (approximately 20 minutes).
+Bring the potatoes to a boil.
+Reduce to a simmer and cook until tender or approximately 20 minutes.

-Add half of the butter and half the milk to the pan the potatoes were cooked in.
+Add half of the butter and half the milk to the pan in which the potatoes were cooked and melt on medium heat.

-Add the nutmeg and stir well to create a smooth, creamy mash.
+Add the potatoes to the pan, mix well.
+Add nutmeg and stir well to create a smooth, creamy mash.

-Bring the turnips to the boil, reduce to a simmer and cook until tender (approximately 20 minutes).
+Bring the turnips to a boil, then reduce to a simmer.
+Cook until tender or approximately 20 minutes.

-Once cooked remove the haggis from the water.
-Place on a serving dish and cut it open with scissors or a knife and serve with the tatties and neeps alongside.
-And to drink, a wee dram of Scotch whisky would be traditional.
+Once cooked, remove the haggis from the water, place on a serving dish and let rest for 5 minutes before cutting it open with scissors or a knife.
+Slice it and serve with tatties and neeps.
+A wee dram of Scotch whisky would be traditional to accompany this truly Scottish meal.